akaskverma2000/web-chat-app/README.md

 # WebSocket Server

-This is a WebSocket server built with Node.js and the WebSocket library.
+This is a WebSocket server built with Strapi and the WebSocket library.
 It handles WebSocket connections, incoming messages, and saves messages to a database.

 ## Installation